-For the degree of Master of Science, the student must have satisfactorily completed a program of study of at least 66 subject units, of which 42 units shall be H-level subjects, and a thesis, approved by the department in which he or she is enrolled.
-If 34 units of H-level subjects and the thesis are in a single approved program, as determined by a departmental committee on graduate students, the degree will be recommended with specification in this program; otherwise, the degree will be recommended without specification.
-The same high standard of academic performance in a program approved by a departmental committee on graduate students is required for either degree.
+For the degree of Master of Science, the student must have completed satisfactorily a program of study of at least 66 units of graduate subject credit and a thesis, both acceptable to the department in which he or she is enrolled.
+If 34 units and the thesis are in a single field, as determined by a Departmental Committee on Graduate Programs, the degree will be recommended with specification of the field in which the student has thus specialized; otherwise, the degree will be recommended without specification.

 The choice of area of specialization must be approved by the committee on graduate students of the department in which the student is enrolled.
 Approval of the entire program must be obtained from this committee and from the student’s faculty advisor.
 A special interdepartmental committee, approved by the Dean for Graduate Education, may be appointed to supervise a program in an interdepartmental field.